-During the period in which a faculty member is a candidate for tenure, promotion, or leave, this file is located in the Office of the Provost.
-It contains those documents required in order to make application for the award desired, according to the specifications made in the appropriate sections of this Handbook.
-The faculty member may review those materials in this file, but an appointment is required in order to review the file, and it will be reviewed in the presence of a staff member of the Office of the Provost.
+During the period in which a faculty member is a candidate for tenure, promotion, or leave, an electronic version of the provost personnel will be created and stored in a secure electronically sharable format.
+It contains those documents required to make application for the award desired, according to the specifications made in the appropriate sections of this Handbook.
+Individuals may review these materials in this file in accordance with section 2.6.2.

-This file is open to the faculty member, the members of the Tenure, Promotion, and Leaves Committee, the employee's supervisor, the Provost and the President.
-This file is also open to the legal counsel of the university when needed for official legal matters relative to the university, but it is not open to anyone else except by legal process.
+Tenure and promotion files are open to the relevant faculty member, the members of the Tenure and Promotion Committee, the employee's supervisor, the Provost and the President.
+Leave files are open to the relevant faculty member, the members of the Academic Leaves Committee, the employee's supervisor, the Provost and the President.
+Tenure, promotion, and leaves files are also open to the legal counsel of the university when needed for official legal matters relative to the university but are not open to anyone else except by legal process.